Josh Widdicombe Celebrates Strictly Come Dancing Hosting Gig in Low-Key Fashion

 Posting a snap of the meal, he captioned the post: 'Celebrating in style (and in the rain).

-Strictly Come Dancing Tess Daly And Claudia Winkleman's Departure Broadcasting Corporation Screen Tests Celebrating Low-Key Fish And Chips Penguin Costume George And Leo Have The Task Of Finding George 'Tito' And Plan To Celebrate By Ordering A Rare Fish Dish Provide The Country Name Otherwise Provide The Three-Letter Country Code.)
+Strictly Come Dancing Tess Daly And Claudia Winkleman's Departure Broadcasting Corporation Screen Tests Celebrating Low-Key Fish And Chips Penguin Costume George And Leo Have The Task Of Finding George 'Tito' And Plan To Celebrate By Ordering A Brazilian-Styl

 United States Latest News, United States Headlines